 Companies saw the benefit of this format and also the need to view documents in a consistent format that gave them the ability to annotate, sign and view documents across many devices.
 This opened organizations up to integrating PDF technology into many different processes within businesses.

 Now companies use PDF technology within processes, applications and in archiving.
 Used cases are endless of how companies have incorporated PDF technology into desktop and mobile applications and throughout complex processes to make them easier to carry out.
-PDF technology has taken a more active role in organizations, allowing companies to be more efficient, decreasing the time spent on admin and other aspects of business.
+PDF technology has taken a more active role in organizations, allowing companies to be more efficient, decreasing the time spent on admin and other aspects of the business.

 Holding a stand-alone ISO Standard and a special place with EIDAS and ESIGN, PDF is leading the way in document management, forcing others to keep up or get left behind.
 With the likes of the PDF/X, PDF/A, PDF/E Standards, etc, document management, archiving and readability have compliant criteria that ensure anyone working with or on PDF technology can carry out their goals efficiently and effectively.